zafartm/uppalz.com/mvnd.md

 ### `-v ~/.m2:/maven/.m2`
 Mounts local `~/.m2` directory within docker container at `/maven/.m2`.
 This is needed to avoid re-downloading of maven artifacts on each run.
 ### `-v $(pwd):/app`
 Mounts local working directorty within docker container at `/app`.
-This is needed so that local files are available to maven running within container
+This is needed so that local files are available to maven that is running within a container.
 ### `-p 8080:8080`
 Maps port 8080 to accept network connections.
 This is needed when doing something like spring-boot:run or tomcat:run.
 If no servers are started, this can be omitted.
 If server is started on a different port, adjust it accordingly.